 Sunbathing for babies?

-A tip – most such clothing for babies come in one piece.
-If you have the option to buy a long-sleeve shirt, like this one at Amazon go for it!
+A tip – most sun clothing for babies comes in one piece.
+If you have the option to buy a long-sleeve shirt, go for it!
 Combine it with swim diapers and whatever sun protection trousers are needed for the occasion.
 Then you can use the top even if the bottom is wet from water or some little accident…

-Make sure you talk to a doctor about immunizations before you leave!
-If you only breastfeed, your baby is not very likely to get ill from what he or she eats, but any baby old enough to grasp things and suck his or her hands are at risk to some extent.
+Make sure you talk to a doctor about immunizations well before you go on vacation with your baby!
+If you only breastfeed, your baby is not very likely to get ill from what he or she eats, but any baby old enough to grab things and suck his or her hands are at risk to some extent.